VET Student Loans

 You will also need to be assessed as academically suited to undertake the Diploma course on the basis of either:

-- More information on the Kiama Community College Inc. policies and procedures for VET Student Loans can be found in the STUDENT HANDBOOK
+More information on the Kiama Community College Ltd. policies and procedures for VET Student Loans can be found in the Student Handbook

 How much can I borrow?
 What is the FEE-HELP limit?

 You can borrow up to the FEE-HELP limit to pay your tuition fees.
 The FEE-HELP limit is the total amount available to you under VET Student Loans, VET FEE-HELP and FEE-HELP over your lifetime.
 Any amount you borrow under VET Student Loans, VET FEE-HELP or FEE‑HELP will be added together until you reach the FEE-HELP limit.

 The FEE-HELP limit is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.

 Will I be charged interest?